aisingapore/PeekingDuck/docs/guide_custom_nodes.md

 We recommend new users to use the node template below.

-1. Initialise your node script, `src/custom_nodes/output/csv_writer.py`, with the template:
+1. Initialise your node script, `src/custom_nodes/<node_type>/<node>.py`, in our example it will be `src/custom_nodes/output/csv_writer.py`.
+You may want to use the following template start building your custom node.

 ```python
 # this is a template for writing custom nodes